duckbox72/CS50AI-projects/traffic/README.md

 333/333 - 2s - loss: 0.7735 - accuracy: 0.7790`

 ### STEP 3
-Experimented a number of different settings, adding hidden layers, changing number of units and dropout layer proportions, as well as modifying convolutional layer and pooling layer settings .
+Experimented a number of different settings, adding hidden dense layers, changing number of units and dropout layer proportions, as well as several convolutional layer and pooling layer settings .
 Noted that the most positive changes in both results and consistency occured after increasing the kernel filters to a (6 x 6) size, bringing loss to the 0.4000- range and the accuracy to the 0.9000+ range.

-Alternatively, in seek of a smaller sized flattened layer, kernel filters were kept at the original (3 x 3) size, and instead another **convolutional layer** with 32 (3 x 3) filters, followed by another **pooling layer** were **added** to the model.
+But instead, in the seek of a smaller sized flattened layer, the kernel filters were kept at the original (3 x 3) size, added a second **convolutional layer** with 32 (3 x 3) filters, followed by a second **pooling layer**.
 This proved to increase efficiency, reaching a consistent loss close to 0.2000 and accuracy on the 0.9000+ range.

 #### BEST RUN
 `Epoch 10/10